ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 Using space complexity, we can give a more precise meaning to the concept of in-place sorting (@sec:sorting-1:in-place-sorting).
-An in-place algorithm typically has space complexity $O(1)$, meaning that their memory usage is independent of the size of the input.[^
+An in-place algorithm typically has space complexity $O(1)$, meaning that its memory usage is independent of the size of the input.^[
     Strictly speaking, resursive algorithms never use constant memory, because every resursive call uses up a little memory for book-keeping.
     Therefore one often excludes the book-keeping memory when talking about in-place recursive algorithms.
 ]
-A sorting algorithm that is *not* in-place has to allocate memory for the resulting array: so its memory usage grows linearly with the size of the input.
+A sorting algorithm that is *not* in-place has to allocate memory for the resulting array (or for a temporary array): so its memory usage grows linearly with the size of the input.
 Therefore it has *linear* space complexity, $O(n)$: if we double the input size, memory usage will also double.